BIO223 Evolutionary Biology

 Lectures, compulsory group work, and student presentations.

 Futuyma, 2017.
 Evolution.
 4th Ed.
 Sinauer Ass.
-Inc. There will also be additional curriculum made available for certain topics.
+Inc. There could also be additional curriculum made available for certain topics.

 Written examination, 3 hours, counts 100%.
 Compulsory assignments/group work must be approced before examination.